Good News for Conifer Library Patrons!

-The trustees have not yet determined how the funds will be used.
-The first step will be a comprehensive community engagement plan to get feedback from Conifer residents about our library preferences.
-Conifer Area Council (CAC) has been actively working with the library staff and board to express our community needs and will continue its involvement.
-CAC has invited the library to make presentations at the upcoming town hall meetings this fall and to distribute information through our email list.
-In addition, the library has been invited to include questions in our upcoming 2022 Comprehensive Community Survey.
-CAC has also invited the Board of Trustees and library executives to take a tour of the area.
+Conifer Area Council (CAC) has been actively working with the library staff and board to express our community’s needs and will continue its involvement.
+Over the past year, CAC has invited the library to make presentations at our town hall meetings and to distribute information through our email list.
+In addition, the library was invited to include questions in our 2022 Comprehensive Community Survey.
+CAC also invited the Board of Trustees and library executives to a guided tour of the area.

 Conifer Library History